devopsacademyau/academy/classes/01class/exercises/c01-aws02/frdvo/README.md

 Learn about IAM, Roles, Policies, Profiles, Association, ARN, how to find ARNs, how to create JSON files for roles and policies.

-First Learn basics about IAM and roles: role - it is like a "user" that assume an AWS resouce (EC2 here) policie - it is like a permission to access a service with the AWS (Read access to a S3 bucket here)
+Learn basics about IAM and roles:

+role - it is like a "user" that assume an AWS resouce (EC2 here)

+policie - it is like a permission to access a service with the AWS (Read access to a S3 bucket here)

 Remember: A role contains policies.

 A instance need to be associate with a profile with the role assignement.

 Once the instance is associated, the aws cli is allowed to run access services as described on the policies.

-Instructions to create JSON files for roles and polices. https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html You can use The Visual Editor and the managed policies on AWS portal as reference to write your policies.
+Instructions to create JSON files for roles and polices. https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html

+You can use The Visual Editor and the managed policies on AWS portal as reference to write your policies.